aetorres/gc_k8s_gocd/README.md

 3. Execute `terraform plan` to generate and show an execution plan
 4. Execute `terraform apply` to execute the deploy on Google Cloud
 5. After this execution you'll need to execute a bash script located in the project folder `./kube.sh`
 6. Verify the Expose Ip that shows the execution of the last command and then you could access to [Go CD](https://www.gocd.org/).
+If it doesn't shows the IP execute `kubectl get services` and use the exposed IP.
+7. Once you have the exposed IP edit the file `scripts/pipeline.py` and chage the IP that appear in the file by the new exposed IP and then execute `python pipeline.py` to deploy the pipeline on the server.
+8. Using the GoCD GUI enable the agent and create a new Environment so the pipeline could be tested.
-7. If you want to destroy the Infrastructure execute `terraform destroy`
+9. If you want to destroy the Infrastructure execute `terraform destroy`

 # More Information?